rlseaton/superdogpit/README.md

 You can also organize them into **decks**, which are ultimately freely available card-only inventories *(if you put non-card items in them those items pop out when you close them)*.
 Decks are labeled by numbers (so you can have Deck #1 with all of your zombies, Deck #23 with all of your rares, etc.).
 To get, for example, your #2 deck, simply type `/cards getdeck 2`.

 Decks are kinda weird in the fact that they are like little individual card-only Ender Chests.
-You can type `/cards getdeck 2` and get 10 of your #2 decks.
+You can type `/cards getdeck 2` over and over and get 10 of your #2 decks.
 You can even stash those decks in chests, or give them to other players.
-But those decks will always be yours, and changes you make in any deck with the same label (#2, or #153, etc.) will be made to all copies.
+But those decks will always be *yours*, and changes you make in any deck with the same label (#2, or #153, etc.) will be made to all copies.
 These are really for **organization only**.

 What else can you do with them...?